Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 > In a way, it honestly feels like a crime to me, for anyone to still go about building systems with vanilla Javascript.
 This template is **fully typed 💪**.

-> It is set up to utilize Zod for data validation, and to support multiple-database types(MongoDB and PostgreSQL - for now).
+It is set up to utilize Zod for data validation, and to support multiple-database types(MongoDB and PostgreSQL).

 **To provide usage guidance, the project will contain build samples/demonstrations of how to use both databases.
 This README file, will also contain instructions, on how to fully unplug any of the database setups that you do not wish to use.**